jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.38 StochasticDepressionAnalysis

-Preforms a stochastic analysis of depressions within a DEM..
+Preforms a stochastic analysis of depressions within a DEM.

 *Parameters*: